Nanocetorhinus

-Nanocetorhinus is an extinct genus of sharks in the subclass Neoselachii.
-The type and only described species is N. tuberculatus, which existed in what is now Slovakia during the Miocene epoch, and was described by Charlie J. Underwood and Jan Schlogl in 2011.
-It was described from 28 fossilized teeth.
+Nanocetorhinus is an extinct genus of cartilaginous fishes in the subclass Neoselachii from the Late Oligocene to Middle Miocene.
+The type species N. tuberculatus lived across the Northern Hemisphere during the Early to Middle Miocene, and the second species N. zeitlingeri lived in Austria during the Late Oligocene.

-Taxonomy
+Discovery and naming

-Nanocetorhinus was described by Underwood and Schlogl in 2011, from 28 partial and complete fossil teeth (holotype: Z 27485) discovered in the Laksarska Nova Ves Formation at Cerová-Lieskové, Vienna Basin, in Slovakia.
+Nanocetorhinus tuberculatus was described by Underwood and Schlogl in 2013, from 28 partial and complete fossilized teeth (holotype: Z 27485) discovered in the Laksarska Nova Ves Formation at Cerová-Lieskové, Vienna Basin, in Slovakia.
 It was placed incertae sedis into the chondrichthyan subclass Neoselachii.
-The authors expressed an uncertainty with regards to the validity of the genus being assigned to this subclass, as the teeth from which it was described bore minimal resemblance to those of previously known neoselachian genera.
+The authors expressed an uncertainty with regards to the validity of Nanocetorhinus being assigned to this subclass, as the teeth from which it was described bore minimal resemblance to those of previously known neoselachian taxa.
+They also noted other fossils from western Canada and France may represent this species.

-Etymology
+In 2017, Pollerspöck and Straube reported 126 fossilized teeth of N. tuberculatus from Germany, and referred other fossils from Austria and Switzerland to N. tuberculatus.
+Two studies in 2019 have also reported the presence of this species in Japan.

+In 2020, Feichtinger, Pollerspöck and Harzhauser named a second species N. zeitlingeri based on three complete fossilized teeth from the Kamig quarry in Austria.
+In 2022, Pollerspöck, Güthner and Straube reported the presence of N. tuberculatus from Austria based on a single tooth.